 - Make sure to visit the Byron Bay Lighthouse which can be accessed via walking trail from Main Beach.

 - We strongly recommend taking surfing lessons for anyone who hasn’t because no trip to Byron Bay is complete without attempting to get on a surfboard at least once.
-Other aquatic activities I would suggest include kayaking, scuba diving, and swimming with the dolphins.
+Other aquatic activities we would suggest include kayaking, scuba diving, and swimming with the dolphins.

 - Byron Bay has great nightlife and is the first time during your east coast road trip where you can spend a night out at a pub or club, so take advantage!